 - 10.12.
 Continue public education programs about waste reduction, including recycling, composting, yard waste, wood waste, and household hazardous waste.
 (General Plan Action 5-9.34) - 10.13.
-Engage commercial entities such as restaurants and landscaping businesses that produce compostable material in the City's composting programs. - 10.14.
-Work with multifamily and commercial building owners and occupants to increase awareness of correct composting practices and increase access to adequate composting services. - 10.15.
-Increase the types of materials that can be recycled and composted in Santa Rosa, as the market allows. - 10.16.
+Engage commercial entities such as restaurants and landscaping businesses that produce compostable material in the City's composting programs.

+Objective: Achieve a zero-waste future for Santa Rosa.
+10.14.
+Work with multifamily and commercial building owners and occupants to increase awareness of correct composting practices and increase access to adequate composting services.
+10.15.
+Increase the types of materials that can be recycled and composted in Santa Rosa, as the market allows.
+10.16.
 Work with Zero Waste Sonoma to increase diversion of construction and demolition debris, including by adopting the County's Model Construction and Demolition Ordinance.

-Supportive General Plan Policy:

-General Plan Policy 5-9.5:

-Meet the city's solid waste disposal needs while maximizing opportunities for waste reduction and recycling.
+Supportive General Plan Policy: General Plan Policy 5-9.5: Meet the city's solid waste disposal needs while maximizing opportunities for waste reduction and recycling.